nmwsharp/geometry-central/docs/docs/surface/surface_mesh/boundaries.md

 ![halfedge boundary diagram](../../media/halfedge_boundary_diagram.svg)

+!!! note "Manifold Surfaces Only"

+    This section largely only applies to `ManifoldSurfaceMesh`, which has well-defined boundary loops.
+On a general `SurfaceMesh`, you can test if an element is along the boundary (like `edge.isBoundary()`), but not much else.

 ## Exterior halfedges

 Nearly all routines involving halfedges include both interior and exterior halfedges, as this is most often what is needed in algorithms. `HalfedgeData<>` containers can hold data on exterior halfedges, and iterators (like `Vertex::outgoingHalfedges`) will iterate over both interior and exterior halfedges.

-A few routines explicitly indicate whether they process interior halfedges, exterior halfedges, or both, such as `HalfedgeMesh::nInteriorHalfedges()`.
+A few routines explicitly indicate whether they process interior halfedges, exterior halfedges, or both, such as `ManifoldSurfaceMesh::nInteriorHalfedges()`.

 ??? func "`#!cpp bool Halfedge::isInterior()`"
     **Return:** true if the halfedge is an interior halfedge, and false if it is an exterior halfedge.